 Working and collaborating with other people is an important part of working as a web developer.
-Therefore, we at The Odin Project encourage you to participate in our online chat community and forum, where we can all grow together and help each other learn web development.
+Therefore, we at The Odin Project encourage you to participate in our online chat community, which we’ll talk more about below.
+By joining we can all grow together and help each other learn web development.
 While you’re at it, you can check out our Facebook page and follow us on Twitter and on Instagram.

 Learning web development will be a long and arduous journey, but you can make the marathon a lot more fun by pairing up with others.
 Connecting with fellow learners is a great way to bounce ideas off each other and motivate one another to keep going.
 Furthermore, helping others that are a few steps behind you is a great way to deepen your own understanding and make your learning stick.